Ned Kelly: Kelly myth

-According to Jones, after Kelly's death, "a Robin Hood-like figure survived: good-looking, brave, a fine horseman and bushman and a crack shot, devoted to his mother and sisters, a man who treated all women with courtesy, who stole from the rich to give to the poor, who dressed himself in his enemy's uniform to outwit him.
-Most of all a man who stood against the police persecutors of his family and was driven to outlawry when he defended his sister against a drunken constable.
-Such was Ned Kelly the myth".
-Superintendent Hare wrote that Kelly "always posed as a friend of the working-man".
-Seal argues that the gang's raids were partly public performances where they sought to live up to the romantic image of the bushranger-hero.

 By the time Kelly was outlawed, bushranging was an anachronism.
 Australia was highly urbanised, the telegraph and the railway were rapidly connecting the bush to the city, and Kelly was already an icon for a romanticised past.
 Macintyre states that Kelly turning agricultural equipment into armour was an irresistible symbol of a passing era.
 For Seal, the failure of the gang to derail the train at Glenrowan was a symbol of the triumph of modern civilisation.

+The Kelly myth has faced substantial critique despite its longevity.
+Dawson argues that it ignores the fear and threats Kelly imposed on the communities he was said to defend and challenges the view that police persecution drove him to lawlessness, citing his early criminal history, including the theft of livestock from poor farmers.
+In their study of his behaviour, Ian MacFarlane and Russ Scott suggest that Kelly exhibited psychopathic traits, such as pathological lying and a lack of empathy.
+For Geoffrey Robertson, Kelly's folk hero status is undeserved, adding that while some police were corrupt, it did not justify the outlaw's "bloodthirsty rampage".

-The national image of Kelly, he writes, may bear "about the same resemblance" to the man as his armour does "to the plough mouldboards from which it was beaten".
+The national image of Kelly, Seal writes, may bear "about the same resemblance" to the man as his armour does "to the plough mouldboards from which it was beaten".
 He concludes:

 He is different things to different people—a murderer, an Australian Robin Hood, a social bandit, a revolutionary leader, even a commercial commodity.
 But to most of us he is somehow essentially Australian.